LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 # Alice control #
-If you don't enable "run on boot" from the settings you can also trigger location update by asking alice to ..
+If you don't enable "run on boot" from the settings you can also trigger location update by asking alice to.

 - track my location
 - update my location